- 20 Unique Gift Ideas for Road Trippers - November 22, 2023

 For as long as I can remember, I’ve been familiar with Lake Erie.
-As a young girl, I remember visiting the Marblehead Lighthouse with my parent’s, fishing with my dad on the lake (not my favorite memory as I tend to get a bit queasy on the lake) and listening to my dad recount his experience ice fishing.
+As a young girl, I remember visiting the Marblehead Lighthouse with my parents, fishing with my dad on the lake (not my favorite memory as I tend to get a bit queasy on the lake), and listening to my dad recount his ice fishing experiences.

 But I’ve never really considered how fortunate the state of Ohio is to border a Great Lake, how vital the lake has been to the area’s economy, or how much history can be found along the shore if you take the time to seek it out.
 These are just a few of the things I learned on my recent visit to the Maritime Museum of Sandusky.

-A visit to the museum begins with a short movie inside a two-story replica of the Cedar Point Lighthouse, that provides an overview of the history of the lake and Sandusky area before setting off to explore the exhibits: Passenger Boats, Pirates on Lake Erie, Wetlands, Harvesting the Sandusky Bay, Local Boat Makers and Sandusky Area Shipwrecks.
+A visit to the museum begins with a short movie inside a two-story replica of the Cedar Point Lighthouse.
+The film provides an overview of the history of the lake and Sandusky area before sending you off to explore the exhibits: Passenger Boats, Pirates on Lake Erie, Wetlands, Harvesting the Sandusky Bay, Local Boat Makers and Sandusky Area Shipwrecks.

 Don’t mistake the Maritime Museum of Sandusky as boring.
 You’ll find many interactive features located throughout the exhibits.
-Computer stations aid in expanding the information presented at the exhibits and stations located throughout the main building provide hands-on learning that range from ship building, to rope tying to ice carving.
+Computer stations aid in expanding the information presented at the exhibits and stations located throughout the main building provide hands-on learning that ranges from shipbuilding to rope tying to ice carving.